Replaceability argument

-The replaceability argument, or the logic of the larder, is a philosophical argument that has been used to reject vegetarianism.
-It holds that consuming nonhuman animal products is good for animals because if they were not consumed, fewer animals would be brought into existence.
-The argument has particularly been engaged with within the context of utilitarianism.
+The replaceability argument, or the logic of the larder, is a philosophical argument against vegetarianism.
+It holds that consuming animal products can benefit animals because, if they were not consumed, fewer animals would be brought into existence.
+The argument has been discussed especially in utilitarian ethics.

 History

+Early utilitarian formulations

+In 1789, the utilitarian philosopher Jeremy Bentham endorsed a version of the argument.
+He contended that painless killing of a nonhuman animal could be beneficial overall because it did not harm the animal, while the people who ate the animal's body were made better off.